sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 This includes both IITB and non-IITB stakeholders (such as from CFOB, IAERMB, and SSC).
 The list of stakeholders are listed in section [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the execution stage of this strategy necessary to operationalize the Guiding Policy.

-The **Guiding Policy**, once operationalized, will target stakeholders involved when IT Projects are conceptualized and created, when IT Solutions are architected, and when IT Products are developed, delivered, operationalized, and maintained.
+The **Guiding Policy**, once operationalized, will target stakeholders involved _when_ IT Projects are conceptualized and created, when IT Solutions are architected, and when IT Products are developed, delivered, operationalized, and maintained.
 All ESDC personnel involved in IT investment decisions are expected to adhere to this policy.

 ### Business Case

 Moving to the digital age requires improving IT's responsiveness and promoting a shared accountability with ESDC stakeholders on the use of technology.

 To improve IT's responsiveness, we must find ways to reduce risks associated with its use.
-This strategy proposes moving ESDC to the point where same day software deployments are possible and a common practice.
+This strategy proposes moving ESDC to the point where **same day software deployments** are possible and a common practice.
 The benefits to frequent small deployments, using automated methods, are expected to reduce risk [^1], reduce technical debt, increase client satisfaction, and increase overall confidence in the department and its staff.

-This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) to compliment them by adding attention to them, as well as complimenting them with new activities.
+This strategy capitalizes on existing IT initiatives (such as the [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx)) and compliments them with new activities.

 This strategy's goal is to define what this Target State of IT Solution Delivery is, and provide a roadmap in getting to this target state.